Shabucky1812/wavelength-front/testing.md

 ## Bugs

 ### Known Bugs:
+From what I can tell from my testing, Wavelength seems free from any major bugs.
+As a note, I did notice that when a user left either the track detail page or the profile page, an error about unmounted components was logged to the console.
+However, when I attempted to check this whilst testing, the error was no longer logging.
+I don't actually know what I ever changed to stop this from happening, so it may well happen again in the future.
+Either way, even when this behavior was occuring, it had no negative effect on the website.

 ### Solved Bugs:
+- Early in the project's development, I was receiving a console error about i elements.
+This was due to the icons I was copying from font awesome having a 'class' attribute which react wasn't happy about.
+I fixed this by changing all of the class attributes to className attributes as React prefers.
+- Since I had not used it before, using ESLint for this project caused a variety of issues.
+I ultimately fixed any issues from ESLint by creating a '.eslintignore' file and adding a line at the top of any error producing files to prevent ESLint from checking them.

 ### Responsiveness:
 Wavelength was built with responsiveness in mind throughout.
 The best way to view this for yourself would just be to view the live site and adjust the screen size.
 I have included example screenshots for the site at small and large screens below.